 Traces in Application & Service Dashboards

 From the applications and services dashboards a user can dive into the underpinning traces.
-On each dashboard a Traces button is located in the upper right corner.
-Selecting it allows to “Analyze Traces” by Application, Service and Endpoint.
+On each dashboard a Analyze Calls button is located in the upper area of the page.
+Selecting it allows to “Analyze Calls” by Application, Service and Endpoint, breaking down the data that Instana is presenting by Service, Endpoint and Call names, respectively.

 The Analyze View can filter and group traces or calls by arbitrary tags.
 Filters are connected with AND logic operator so a trace or a call needs to match all the filters.
 The default grouping is the endpoint name.
 Grouping can be removed to inspect the individual traces and calls that match the filters.
-The above example filters by “application=Demo” and “service=shop” and shows the traces grouped by the trace endpoint.
+The above example filters by “application=Catalogue” and “service=catalogue” and shows the calls grouped by the endpoint name.

 Selecting a group and picking a trace from the Analyze View will open up the Trace View.
 Selecting a call will open this particular call in context of its trace.